 BRW is promoted in local/regional media through extensive social media campaigns, print, digital and traditional media.
 Throughout the history of BRW, more than 1.2 million BRW menus have been sold, raising over $24.5 million in gross receipt sales and generating over $2.2 million in sales tax for local cities.

 In addition to benefiting Birmingham’s restaurant community, BRW gives back to a food-based nonprofit.
-Over the past 13 years, Restaurant Week has donated over $95,000 to local nonprofits and community organizations.
-At the conclusion of BRW 2022 – Winter Edition, $5,000 was donated to Manna Ministries, allowing them to purchase 31,000 pounds of food to be given directly to those in the Birmingham community who otherwise would go hungry.
-Another $5,000 donation was made to FeedBHM, a food rescue program of Grace Klein Community (GKC) that rescues food to end hunger and food waste.
+Over the past 14 years, Restaurant Week has donated over $100,000 to local nonprofits and community organizations.
+At the conclusion of BRW 2023 – Summer Edition, $2,500 was donated to Community Kitchens of Birmingham, allowing them to feed the food insecure in the Birmingham community.
+Another $5,000 was donated to Manna Ministries after BRW 2022 – Winter Edition, which helped them to purchase 31,000 pounds of food to be given directly to those in Birmingham who would otherwise go hungry.
+Another $5,000 donation was made to FeedBHM after BRW 2022 – Summer Edition, a food rescue program of Grace Klein Community (GKC) that rescues food to end hunger and food waste.
 After Restaurant Week in August 2021, BRW and Tito’s Handmade Vodka were pleased to donate $2,500 each to Firehouse Ministries and the Community Food Bank of Central Alabama (CFBCA).
 Both organizations seek to diminish food insecurity in different capacities.

 HUNGRY FOR MORE